Shicheng-Guo/BIS180L_web/_posts/2017-06-01-0-genetic-networks-2.md

 Take a look at the printed matrix.
 Imagine that we are an airline and want to calculate the best routes between cities.
 However, the planes that we have in our fleet have a maximum fuel range of only 1500 miles.
 This would put a constraint on our city network.
 Cities with distances greater than 1500 miles between them would no longer be reachable directly.
 Their edge value would become a zero.
 Likewise, if two cities are within 1500 miles, their edge value would become 1.
 This 1 or 0 representation of the network is called the network **adjacency** matrix.

-Lets create an adjacency matrix for our test dataset.
+let's create an adjacency matrix for our test dataset.

 ```r